Lyonsmasawa/learn-React/readme.txt

         - beware of changing a state in useEffect cause it could end up in a loop
          - dependencies :
                 - if you don't want to run it after each and every render we use a dependency array
-                        - empty [] makes it run only ones at the beginning
+                        - empty [] makes it run only once at the beginning

+                - use it to fetch data

         Props
         - when reusing components we can use props to pass data from one component to another(parent component to child component)